Mass-varying neutrino in light of cosmic microwave background and weak lensing: Fisher matrix forecasts

-We will use the forthcoming Planck mission \citep{Planck:2006aa} specifications for the measurements of the CMB temperature and polarization spectra.
-Note that Eq.~(\ref{eqn:cmbfisher}) usually includes a summation over the Planck frequency channels.
-However we conservatively assume that we will only use the 143 GHz channel as science channel, with the other frequencies used for foreground removal (not treated in this paper).
+The Fisher matrix for CMB power spectrum \citep{Zaldarriaga:1996xe,Zaldarriaga:1997ch,Rassat:2008ja} is calculated using Planck mission \citep{Planck:2006aa} specifications.
+We assume that we only use the 143 GHz channel as the science channel.
 This channel has a beam of $\theta_{\rm fwhm}=7.1'$ and sensitivities of $\sigma_T = 2.2 \mu K/K$ and $\sigma_P = 4.2\mu K/K$.
 To account for the galactic plane cut, we take $f_{\rm sky} = 0.80$.
-Note we use as a minimum $\ell$-mode, $\ell_{\rm min}=30$ in order to avoid problems with polarization foregrounds and subtleties for the modeling of the integrated Sachs-Wolfe effect.
+Note that we use $\ell_{\rm min}=30$ as a minimum $\ell$-mode to avoid problems with polarization foregrounds and subtleties when modelling of the integrated Sachs-Wolfe effect.